Helpful information about generic medicines

 While a generic drug must contain the same active ingredients as the brand name drug, the inactive ingredients may vary among the brand name drug and generic drugs.3 This means that most generics are a different size, shape, color, and/or flavor than the brand name drug.

 Generic drugs must be bioequivalent to the brand name drug.
 Bioequivalence refers to the equivalent release of the same drug substance from 2 or more drug products or formulations.
 If a drug product contains a drug substance that is chemically identical and is delivered to the site of action at the same rate and extent as another drug product, it is equivalent and can be substituted for that drug product.5

 Authorized generics contain the same active ingredients and are identical to the brand name drug in strength, dosage form, and route of administration.3 They also have the same inactive ingredients and are typically the same size, shape, and color as the brand name drug.
 The differences are typically characteristics such as the markings on the tablets, labeling, and packaging.6

 Why use an authorized generic from GREENSTONE?

 GREENSTONE authorized generics, like all authorized generics, are manufactured under the NDA of the brand name drug, not under an ANDA for the secondary approval like most generic drugs.
-They contain the same active and inactive ingredients, and have the same safety profiles as the brand name drugs.
+They contain the same active3 and inactive ingredients, and have the same safety profiles as the brand name drugs.
 GREENSTONE authorized generic tablets and capsules are identical to the brand name drug in look and feel, except for minor changes like the imprint or embossing on the product.